UsernameIsAlreadyTakenForReal/D.R.E.E.N.A./README.md

 ![Blue for elastic chord.
 Purple for the non-elastic chord](/Extra_Files/StringsWithinFingers.png)

 Blue for elastic chord.
-Purple for the non-elastic chord
+Purple for the non-elastic chord.

 ## *For understanding the project:*
 There are 2 modes of operation: with predefined grips and free mode (which works like sh*t).
 There are 4 groups of predefined grips, each with 2 grips: